menglishca/keyin-course-notes/content/fullstack/sprints/midterm-solo/_index.md

 **You may create additional functions** beyond these requirements, but at minimum, the above functions must be implemented.

 ## Unit Tests
-Your project must include unit tests to verify that the **three core functions**—destination selection, activity generation, and itinerary generation—produce valid output.
+Your project must include unit tests to verify that the **core functions**  outlined above work correctly and produce valid output

 At a minimum, your tests should confirm that:
-- The **destination selection function** returns a valid destination.
-- The **activity generation function** produces activities with appropriate properties.
+- The **activity generation function** produces an activity with all required properties and appropriate value types/ranges
-- The **itinerary generation function** creates an itinerary that meets the requirements outlined above.
+- The **itinerary generation function** creates an itinerary that contains between 3–7 activities, contains no duplicate activities, and correctly calculates the total cost.

 You are responsible for determining the **specific test cases** needed to verify correct functionality.

 ## Required Pages
 ### Home Page
-- Include a dropdown that allows a user to **select a destination** for a custom itinerary.
+- Include a dropdown that allows a user to **select a destination** for a more detailed itinerary.
   - Selecting a destination redirects them to the "Itinerary Page" (see below).
 - Display a **random featured itinerary** when the page loads.